Keller scores 2, Coyotes hold on to beat Islanders 5-4 - KESQ

 TEMPE, Ariz.
 (AP) — Travis Boyd knocked in his own rebound early in the third period to break a tie and Clayton Keller added his second goal of the game late as the Arizona Coyotes held on to beat the New York Islanders 5-4 on Friday night.

-Shayne Gostisbehere and Nick Bjugstad also scored for the Coyotes, who have won four straight home games — three since concluding a 14-game, 33-day road trip last week.
-Karel Vejmelka had 30 saves in his fourth straight start.
+Shayne Gostisbehere and Nick Bjugstad also scored for the Coyotes, who have won three straight home games — all since concluding a 14-game, 33-day road trip last week.
+Nick Schmaltz had three assists and Jakob Chychrun added two, and Karel Vejmelka had 30 saves in his fourth straight start.

+“I just took it to the blue paint and was able to smack in the rebound,” Boyd said.
+“It was a big one for me.
+Going through a little cold streak, it is always nice to get one.
+Hopefully I can get on a little bit of a roll.”

 Keller has five goals in his last three games, and both his goals in this game were redirected into the net after hitting Islanders defenders.
 His second-period goal caromed off Scott Mayfield’s skate, and he gave the Coyotes a 5-3 lead with 5:11 left after his shot appeared to hit Alexander Romanov in the groin region.

-Barzal made it 2-0 lead when he slipped in a rebound after Robin Salo’s slap shot from the left point with 6:27 left in the opening period.
+Barzal made it 2-0 when he slipped in a rebound of Robin Salo’s slap shot from the left point with 6:27 left in the opening period.
 Barzal, fifth in the NHL with 27 in assists, scored his third goal — all in the last 13 games.

 The Coyotes scored twice in a 14-second span midway through the second to take a 3-2 lead.
 Keller scored first, when his wrist shot from the left circle caromed in off Mayfield at 8:55.
 Bjugstad followed after the ensuing face-off on a one-timer from the left circle for his seventh.